ntampellini/TSCoDe/docs/usage.rst

-TSCoDe can work with all molecular formats read by `cclib <https://github.com/cclib/cclib>`__, but best practice is using only the ``.xyz`` file format, particularly for multimolecular files containing different conformers of the same molecule. **Molecule indexes are counted starting from zero!**
+TSCoDe can work with all molecular formats read by `cclib <https://github.com/cclib/cclib>`__, but best practice is using only the ``.xyz`` file format, particularly for multimolecular files containing different conformers of the same molecule. **Molecule indices are counted starting from zero!**

 Operators